Upgrade to remove ads

 Meat Inspection Act

-Halted the sale of contaminated foods and medicines and called for truth in labeling.
+A law enacted in 1906 to halt the sale of contaminated food and drugs and to ensure truth in labeling.

-Head of U.S. Forest Service under President Roosevelt
+Head of the U.S. Forestry under President Theodore Roosevelt.

 William Howard Taft